Find a Community

 Everything we’ve covered here is based on scientific observation as reported by reputable institutions.
 But only you know your loved one’s preferences and the progression of his or her disease.
 Use common sense, keep it simple, and do everything you can to promote comfort and ease while dining out with your senior loved one who has Alzheimer’s.

 Have questions about Alzheimer’s care?
-Call the Five Star Senior Living community closest to you for more information and to schedule a tour of our Bridge to Rediscovery program.
+Contact the Five Star Senior Living community closest to you for more information and to schedule a tour of our Bridge to Rediscovery program.

 Subscribe to the Five Star Blog